School Performance Report

 About Our School

-Karen Zarate, Assistant Principal
+Karen Zarate, Interm Principal

 We value all of our students’ growth by offering intervention and enrichment time during the school day.
 Opportunity Time (OT) is offered four days each week: the premise of OT is to give students additional time to receive in-depth instruction on difficult concepts, make-up tests or quizzes, turn in missing work, make-up missed assignments and, in general, assist students with learning while enjoying a smaller teacher to student ratio.